How (and why) Kanban is used by these 3 top companies

 Posted on February 18, 2021 by Team Boombirds

 What do Pixar, Spotify and Zara all have in common?
-They all leverage Kanban to stay at the top of their game.
+They all are companies that use Kanban to stay on top of their game.
 Here’s how…

 Did you know that Kanban, which means billboard or sign in Japanese, originated in the 1940s to execute just-in-time manufacturing processes?
 It became increasingly popular as its usage improved efficiency by reducing supplies and resources only to what was required for the immediate task.
 With its roots in manufacturing, Kanban has now found a place in almost every industry.

 A Kanban board is a visual method to track and manage tasks and workflows using columns divided into three simple stages: To Do – Doing – Done.

 The benefits of Kanban are myriad.
 It offers a visual representation to manage workflows, simple or complex.
 The Kanban board puts the whole process on one page or screen, so it’s easy to see who is working on what and where that falls in the workflow cycle.

 A team effort can be directed on the tasks that are needed now so that work is done faster.
 This keeps work moving without interruption.
 Project managers can assign work when a team member is idle and ensure that team members always have task(s) to work on!

 Companies and teams enjoy using Kanban systems due to its ease of use, visual appeal, and the ability to instantly see what everyone is working on.
 It also gives visibility into task progress and helps identify hurdles or bottlenecks and why a specific task is holding up the project.

 The Kanban board represents the larger Kanban system.
 It helps to visualise the workflow, by keeping only what needs to be done in progress, and by doing so, maximising team and employee efficiency.
 The board represents the overall organisation or project broken down into three parts: to do, doing and done.